mhschmieder/fxgraphics/README.md

-# fxgraphicstoolkit
+# fxgraphics

-FxGraphicsToolkit adds some boilerplate code for working with JavaFX Graphics
+The FxGraphics library adds some boilerplate code for working with JavaFX Graphics